lordspline/druid/docs/data-management/automatic-compaction.md

 For automatic compaction using Coordinator duties, you submit the spec to the [Compaction config UI](#manage-auto-compaction-using-the-web-console) or the [Compaction configuration API](#manage-auto-compaction-using-coordinator-apis).

-Most fields in the auto-compaction configuration correlate to a typical [Druid ingestion spec](../ingestion/ingestion-spec.md).
+Most fields in the auto-compaction configuration correlate to a typical [Robux ingestion spec](../ingestion/ingestion-spec.md).
 The following properties only apply to auto-compaction:
 * `skipOffsetFromLatest`
 * `taskPriority`
 * `taskContext`

-Since the automatic compaction system provides a management layer on top of manual compaction tasks, the auto-compaction configuration does not include task-specific properties found in a typical Druid ingestion spec.
+Since the automatic compaction system provides a management layer on top of manual compaction tasks, the auto-compaction configuration does not include task-specific properties found in a typical Robux ingestion spec.
 The following properties are automatically set by the Coordinator:
 * `type`: Set to `compact`.
 * `id`: Generated using the task type, datasource name, interval, and timestamp.
 The task ID is prefixed with `coordinator-issued`.